For information on scheduling Terry for radio shows, book signings, and speaking engagements

 Space Station: Leadership for the Future (1987)

-This intriguing booklet, co-written by Terence Finn and Franklin D. Martin, explores the concept of a permanently manned space station and discusses how its potential versatility would lead to immense benefits for the United States on the world front.
+This intriguing booklet, co-written by Terence T. Finn and Franklin D. Martin, explores the concept of a permanently manned space station and discusses how its potential versatility would lead to immense benefits for the United States on the world front.
 Finn and Martin propose how the Space Station would enhance capabilities for space applications and promote international cooperation.
-This booklet was an effective political marketing tool for the Space Station concept and eventually led to a Presidential directive to proceed it’s development thus ensuring a commitment to a future in space.

-TAGS: author, book, books, aviation, history, military, combat, novel, novelist, world war, war, air force, airforce, american, british, Terence Finn
+TAGS: Terence T. Finn, author, book, books, aviation, history, military, combat, novel, novelist, world war, war, air force, airforce, american, british, Terence Finn